Low-rank statistical finite elements for scalable model-data synthesis: Case studies

-This approximately represents the unknown initial conditions.
+In contrast to~\cite{simpsonPracticalParameterIdentifiability2020}, who linearly interpolate the data to give their initial conditions, we assume the fixed piecewise initial conditions as above.
+Instead of interpolating the data at time $t = 0$, we condition on it.
 Equation~\eqref{eq:cell-rd-equations} is discretised using the standard linear polynomial ``hat'' basis functions, for each component, on a regular mesh with $200$ cells on the interval $[0, 1300]$.
 Crank-Nicolson is used for the time discretisation, with timestep size $\Dt = 0.1$.

 Hyperparameters of $\xi_u$ and $\xi_v$ are set to the same values, which are constant across all times; this is to avoid propagating poor estimates through the simulation.
 The covariance structure of Equation~\eqref{eq:gp-forcing}, is used, and cross-correlations are assumed to be zero: $\mathbb{E}(\xi_u \xi_v) \equiv 0$.
 Hyperparameters are set to $\rho = 2 \times 10^{-3}$ and $\ell = 100$.